dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 `d3.min.js` is the minified version of D3 and is located in the `js/lib` directory.
 (Minified means that the size of the library has been reduced by, for example, shortening the names of variables.)
 We use version 7 of D3 in this book. `main.js` is where Energy Explorer’s code will live.

-D>There's a number of different ways of including D3 in your project.
-We've opted for one of the simplest approaches which is to download the library from the [D3 homepage](https://d3js.org/) and link to it in `index.html`.
+D>There's a number of ways to include D3 in your project.
+We've opted for one of the simpler approaches which is to download the library from the [D3 homepage](https://d3js.org/) and link to it in `index.html`.
 For larger projects you can use 'bundlers' such as Webpack that can obtain library code for you and package it all together.
 Such tools add a layer of complexity and to minimise distraction I don't use them in this book.

 ## Request data